jmtiong/swat/README.md

 ## What is SWAT?
 SWAT stands for Singapore Weather And Traffic.

+# How to run?
+1. Satisfy the prerequisites for Docker Compose https://docs.docker.com/compose/gettingstarted/
+2. Install `docker-compose`
+3. Run `docker-compose up`

 # Business Objective
 Create a web application that allows users to list, filter and view the weather and traffic conditions given a specific time and date with location.